panichelpdesk/panichd/README.md

 * To install the demo contents:
    `php artisan db:seed --class=PanicHD\\PanicHD\\Seeds\\DemoDataSeeder`

-* To rollback the demo:
-   `php artisan panichd:demo-rollback`
+* To delete the contents addded by the demo, read the [panichd:demo-rollback command dedicated wiki section](https://github.com/panichelpdesk/panichd/wiki/Command-line-toolbox#panichddemo-rollback).

 8. Configure the package for real environment usage
 * If you want to add the included default priorities, statuses and category: